Understanding Japan: A Cultural History

 Ultimately, Understanding Japan: A Cultural History is a must-watch for anyone interested in Japanese culture, history, or society.
 Ravina's engaging lectures, combined with the show's stunning visuals and high production values, make for a compelling and informative viewing experience that is sure to deepen viewers' understanding and appreciation of this fascinating culture.

-Understanding Japan: A Cultural History is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on July 24, 2015.
+Understanding Japan: A Cultural History is a series that ran for 1 seasons (24 episodes) between July 24, 2015 and on The Great Courses Signature Collection

 Filter by Source